ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 In order to correctly route QUIC packets in both tunnelled and forwarded modes, the proxy needs to maintain mappings between several items:

-- Datagram flow, which is a flow of HTTP/3 DATAGRAMs specific to a single client QUIC connection to the proxy.
+- Datagram flow ID, which represents a flow of HTTP/3 DATAGRAMs specific to a single client QUIC connection to the proxy.
-- Client-facing socket, which is the set of UDP addresses and ports used to communicate between the client and the proxy.
+- Client-facing socket, which is the 4-tuple of UDP addresses and ports used to communicate between the client and the proxy.
-- Server-facing socket, which is the set of UDP addresses and ports used to communicate between the proxy and the target.
+- Server-facing socket, which is the 4-tuple of UDP addresses and ports used to communicate between the proxy and the target.
 - Client Connection ID, which is a QUIC Connection ID used to route traffic to a client.
 - Server Connection ID, which is a QUIC Connection ID used to route traffic to a target.

-There are three required mappings, described below.
+There are three required unidirectional mappings, described below.

 ## Datagram Flow Mapping